Evan-cell/Delani-studios-1/README.md

 ## Support and contact details
-Incase of any questions about my webpage contact me on 0768904020 or find me on luchcollins@gmail.com.Please dont fear to reach me im available for all your ideas.feel free to contribute to my webpage
+Incase of any questions about my webpage contact me on 0768904020 or find me on luchcollins@gmail.com.
+Please dont fear to reach me im available for all your ideas.feel free to contribute to my webpage
 ### License
 Copyright 2018 Luchele Collins